act-rules/act-rules.github.io/_rules/video-transcript-1a02b0.md

 #### Passed Example 1

-A video element with a text transcript on the same page.
+A video element with a visible text transcript on the same page.

 ```html
 <html lang="en">`